Read this article in DE?

 So I don't think that you have to struggle with this fee.

-If you sell textbooks on Amazon, you have to pay a $5.00 fee.
+If you sell textbook rentals on Amazon, you have to pay a $5.00 fee per sale.

 We hope that we could help you with this article.
 Please give us feedback in the comment field below.